victorzhu1/120-final-project-viczhu/README.txt

 - Provide an overview of each of the classes in your code, and what their function is in the overall game.
+  1. Piece classes (6 total): These classes define the properties and methods of individual pieces.
+Their function is to allow other higher level classes manipulate the pieces, and making a class for them allowed for pieces to be stored as objects inside the 2D arrays used.
+  2. Chess: This class is an object that represents the chess board model.
+Its purpose is to maintain the state of the board and is responsible for the movement of the pieces in the game.
+It also has many methods that help define what moves are valid, and also contains the logic for the computer's move making.
+  3. GameBoard: This instantiates the model defined in the Chess class.
+It is responsible for the controller and view portion of the game, and uses the Chess model as the board that it can control with mouse clicks.
+It also draws the actual board based on the state of it.
+Also, this class has all the instructions and options that show up for the user to interact with before the game starts.
+  3. RunChess - This runs the program and handles the widgets that the user sees and interacts with in the GUI.
+  4. Game - This runs the program.
+  5. Unit test classes (2 total) - ChessMethodsTest tests the methods that are in the chess class, and moveValiditiesTest tests if pieces move as expected.

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?
+  It was very tricky to implement en passant and castling, as everything before depended only on the positions of other pieces, but these two features depended on the past state of the entire game (can only castle if king and corresponding rook have never moved, etc.)

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?
+I think that the lines between the Chess class and the GameBoard class got kind of grey, and that they started handling responsibilities of each other throughout the process of making my game.
+For example, both of them handle the events that occur when a game ends, which should have been more encapsulated within just the Chess class.
+Instead, I ended up having to make a lot of getters and setters for the two classes to interact.
+This is all stuff I would change.

 ========================